 Your primary checking account would be the hub of your money.
 No matter how many businesses you own, it’s where all your hard-earned cash would reside.
 And then, from here and here only, the money would go into other sub-accounts.

-Note that the primary checking account won’t be used to carry out any other transaction than sending money to your other accounts and your fixed spendings like rent, utilities, etc. So you might be thinking, how would I carry out my variable spendings?
+Note that the primary checking account won’t be used to carry out any other transaction than sending money to your other accounts and your fixed spending like rent, utilities, etc. So you might be thinking, how would I carry out my variable spending?
 The answer is…

 Reserve Spending Account (Secondary Checking)

 Reserve Spending Account or secondary checking would help you to carry out your variable transactions.
 From groceries to concert tickets, clothing, shopping, and outside dinners, this account would handle it all for you.
 A secondary checking account can be used by all people in your house.
 But you need to cap it to a limit so that it doesn’t run out, affecting your budgeting cycle.

 A secondary checking account can also be used to place funds for temporary savings.
 For instance, buying a coffee machine, computer equipment, etc. However, this account must not be used to buy expensive things.